Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/th-TH/learn-UI.md

 From here you can transfer, stake and unstake tokens.

-- transfer(recipient,value) - Transfer by entering the recipient's address in the 'recipient field', then entering the number of DOTs you would like to send.
+- transfer(recipient,value) - Transfer by entering the recipient's address in the 'recipient field', then entering the number of SOLARs you would like to send.

 - stake() - Stake the entirety of your selected account's balance to become a Validator.
 However, becoming a Validator requires more than just staking.
 To get more information on becoming a Validator, read the requirements and tutorial in the [Validator Guide](maintain-guides-how-to-validate).